NREL/FRISM/README.md

 Juliette Ugirumurera: <jugirumu@nrel.gov>
 <br>

+# THIS IS A SOFTWARE REPO

 ## Description
 FRISM simulates day-to-day freight activities including end-consumer shopping, distribution channel, and carrier operation with e-commerce dynamics between passenger and freight travel.
+Its output are an assignment of different shipments to carriers and tour plans of the carriers' vehicles to transport shipments from their origins to their destinations.

 ## Access to input data
 Origin destination travel time and distance matrices, as well as freight centroid zones for the San Francisco Bay Area can be found on this [google drive link](https://drive.google.com/drive/folders/14LSjFYH3BtmqUaaAVoPk3wPhGc2f2nBz).